Quantum Mechanics and Perspectivalism: Unitarity and Consistency

 \section{Unitarity and Consistency}

-In a recent paper \cite{frauchiger} Frauchiger and Renner consider a sophisticated version of the Wigner's friend experiment in which there are two friends in their respective rooms, with a private information channel between them.
+In a recent paper \cite{frauchiger} Frauchiger and Renner consider a sophisticated version of the Wigner's friend experiment in which there are two friends, each in their own room, with a private information channel between them.
 Outside the two rooms are Wigner and an Assistant.
-The experiment consists of a series of four measurements, performed by the individual friends, the Assistant and Wigner, respectively.
+The experiment consists of a series of four measurements, performed by the individual friends, and then by the Assistant and Wigner, respectively.
 In the room of Friend 1 a quantum coin has been prepared in a superposition of ``heads'' and ``tails'': $\frac{1}{\sqrt{3}}\ket{h} + \sqrt{\frac{2}{3}}\ket{t}$.
-The experiment starts when Friend 1 measures his coin, and finds either heads (probability $1/3$) or tails (probability $2/3$).
-Friend 1 then prepares a qubit in the state $\ket{0}$ if his outcome is $h$, and in the state $\frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$ if the outcome is $t$, and sends it via the private channel between the rooms to Friend 2.
+The experiment starts when Friend 1 measures her coin, and finds either heads (probability $1/3$) or tails (probability $2/3$).
+Friend 1 then prepares a qubit in the state $\ket{0}$ if her outcome is $h$, and in the state $\frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$ if her outcome is $t$, and sends the qubit via the private channel between the rooms to Friend 2.
 When Friend 2 receives the qubit, he subjects it to a measurement of an observable that has the eigenstates $\ket{0}$ and $\ket{1}$.
-As in the thought experiment of section \ref{noncollapse}, the external observers then measure ``global'' observables on the respective rooms; this is first done by the Assistant (on the room of Friend 1), and then by Wigner (on the room of Friend 2).
+As in the thought experiment of section \ref{noncollapse}, the external observers subsequently measure ``global'' observables on the respective rooms; this is first done by the Assistant (on the room of Friend 1), and then by Wigner (on the room of Friend 2).